Last updated on August 10, 2026

 Why Weren't the Nephilim Legendary?

-What If You Want to Use Nephilim as Your Commander?
+Can You Use Nephilim as Your Commander?

 Decklist: Dune-Brood Nephilim in EDH